deepset-ai/haystack/README.md

 * DocumentStore (Elasticsearch): listens on port 9200
 * Streamlit UI: listens on port 8501

 Please note that this demo assumes the container ports above to be accessible from the Internet.
-We suggest that you review the access policy depending on your system setup and your security guidelines.
-If you start this demo on an restricted system, you may use SSH port forwarding to access the UI.
+If you start this demo on an restricted system, you may use SSH port forwarding to access the UI. *We suggest that you review the access policy depending on your system setup and your security guidelines.*

 ## Installation

+If you're interested in learning more about Haystack and start using it as part of your application, we offer several options.

 1. Installing from a package